liuchunh/ScriptMaker/README.md

 **It is A Compile Script Maker**

+**It is a Console Application, so you have to run cmd.exe or powershell.exe firstly!**

 It can help you spawn compile script if you use `Mingw g++`

 You have to configure `options.txt`